 Finding a tree surgeon or other arboricultural contractor

 We can't make any endorsements but here is a useful list of local tree contractors and consultants from The Arboricultural Association.

 Apply for permission to work on a protected tree

 Here is the application form and the guidance notes for tree works.
 We may attach conditions to your proposed works.
-If you require further help here are our contact details
+If you require help completing the form you can contact the tree team here.

 Appeal a refused request

 If we refuse your request we'll tell you how you can appeal to the Secretary of State for Communities and Local Government .
 If they allow your appeal they may vary our decision after appointing an independent expert to inspect the tree.